The New England Journal of Medicine October 18, 2018

 Bottom Line

-In healthy elderly adults, daily low-dose aspirin did not increase the duration of disability-free survival but was associated with a significantly higher risk of major hemorrhage.
+In healthy community-dwelling older adults, daily low-dose aspirin did not prolong disability-free survival but significantly increased the risk of major hemorrhage compared to placebo.

 Key Findings